 The MCO develops the individual service plan (ISP) showing the total requested services and total cost of the ISP without consideration of the amount of services the QIT copayment will purchase.

-Once the ISP has been developed, the MCO uses the QIT copayment amount provided by Medicaid for the Elderly and People with Disabilities staff to determine the units of service to be purchased from the trust.
+Once the ISP has been developed, the MCO uses the QIT copayment amount provided by Medicaid for the Elderly and People with Disabilities (MEPD) specialist to determine the units of service to be purchased from the trust.
 The units of service are determined by dividing the monthly copayment amount by the unit rate for the service and rounding the result to the next lower half unit.
 The MCO documents the amount of services the member must pay directly to the provider(s) and obtains the applicant's or member's agreement.
 Refer to Section 3234, Qualified Income Trust Copayment Agreement, for specific details about documenting the agreement.

 The MCO develops a second Form H1700-1, Individual Service Plan (Pg.1), to reflect the amount of services reduced by the QIT copayment amount.
 The second Form H1700-1 is annotated in the top margin as "Adjusted ISP for QIT Copayment."
 For the service category where the QIT payment will be applied, the monthly units to be purchased through the copayment are multiplied by 12 to determine an annual amount of services to be purchased.
 This amount is subtracted from the total authorized amount to determine the new service units to be authorized and the new ISP total.
 Form H1700-B, Non-STAR+PLUS HCBS Program Services, is used to document the specific services provided through the QIT.

-The amounts on the adjusted ISP are entered into the Service Authorization System (SAS).
-The total available QIT copayment amount is not entered on Form H1700-1 and is not reflected in SAS copayment screens for QIT members living at home.
-If the member lives in an AFC or AL setting, the calculated QIT copayment amount will be reflected in the Copayment screens in SAS.
+The amounts on the adjusted ISP are entered into the Service Authorization System Online (SASO).
+The total available QIT copayment amount is not entered on Form H1700-1 and is not reflected in SASO copayment screens for QIT members living at home.
+If the member lives in an AFC or AL setting, the calculated QIT copayment amount will be reflected in the Copayment screens in SASO.
 Refer to the information in Section 3233, Available QIT Copayment Amount Exceeds the Daily Rate for AFC or AL, if the available QIT copayment amount is sufficient to fully pay for AFC or AL. The copayment amount for services other than AFC or AL is documented on Form 1578, Qualified Income Trust (QIT) Copayment Agreement, and Form H2065-D, Notification of Managed Care Program Services.

 The adjusted ISP and Form 1578 are sent to the service provider(s).
 The provider will review the adjusted ISP and attachments to determine the acceptance of a referral.